AdibaAbid/RiskProfileApp/README.md

 - React Navigation (routing)
 - Jest & React Testing Library (testing)

+## 💡 Why Zustand?

+Zustand is a perfect choice for managing the quiz state in this app because:

+- Lightweight and simple, with minimal boilerplate.
+- Efficient state updates, ensuring smooth scoring and navigation.
+- Easy to test and mock in unit tests.
+- React Native friendly, with no unnecessary re-renders.

 ## Getting Started

 Follow the steps below to set up and run the app on your local machine.